 Filmmakers attending the festival are responsible for travel, lodging, and all other expenses.

-All entrants certify that they have been given full rights to use any and all music in their films.
+Filmmakers must have been given full rights to use any and all music in their films.

 All film material will be handled with utmost care.
 However, neither the JAIFF staff nor supporting staff can assume responsibility for damage or loss of film DCP or other materials, en route or otherwise, during the course of the festival’s possession.

-All stated information, eligibility, awards and submission guidelines, terms and conditions of entry, and entry information is subject to change by The Jane Austen Independent Film Festival, without notice.
+All stated information, eligibility, awards and submission guidelines, terms and conditions of entry, and entry information is subject to change by the Jane Austen Independent Film Festival, without notice.

-Selected films must acknowledge that The JAIFF reserves the right to promote the films on The JAIFFF website and social media using both images and video that you provide.
+Selected films must acknowledge that The JAIFF reserves the right to promote the films on the JAIFFF website and social media using both images and video that you provide.

 All student films must provide their university and course details.